 - areas of strength were goal setting, empathy, family support and peer support.

-- younger students had a slightly better appraisal of their wellbeing and reported slightly difficulties than older students.
+- younger students had a slightly better appraisal of their wellbeing and reported slightly less difficulties than older students.

 - males reported more difficulties in relation to behaviour, attention and peers.
 Females reported more emotional difficulties and had a less positive appraisal of their wellbeing.